abhishekdave331/powerco-churn-prediction/README.md

 ## 📄 Executive Summary

-A one-page executive summary outlining key business insights and model findings is included in this repository: `executive_summary.pdf`.
+A one-page executive summary outlining key business insights and model findings is included in this repository: `executive_summary_answer.pdf`.

 ---